nodestream-proj/nodestream/docs/docs/reference/interpretations.md

 ## Switch Interpretation

 The switch interpretation allows you to define multiple interpretations that will be applied.
-The interpretations that will be applied is determined by the value of the `switch_on` parameter.
+The interpretation that will be applied is determined by the value of the `switch_on` parameter.
 The value of the `switch_on` parameter is a value provider that will be evaluated for each source node.
 The value of the value provider will be used to determine which interpretation to apply.
 The interpretation that will be applied is the one that has the same value as the value of the `switch_on` parameter.
 If no interpretation has the same value as the value of the `switch_on` parameter, the default interpretation will be applied.
 If no default interpretation is defined, the source node will be ignored.

 As an example, if we wanted to define a switch interpretation that would apply a `Person` interpretation if the `type` field of the source node was `person`, and a `Company` interpretation if the `type` field of the source node was `company`, we would use the following interpretation: